Fried Zucchini

 Type your email below and I’ll send it to you!
 As a bonus, you’ll receive recipes, shop specials, and more.

 My method uses a classic breading process, which helps the crispy coating adhere to the zucchini really well.
 It’s worth the extra few minutes to dip, dip, dip…then fry!
-The results are beyond crispy…they’re actually crunchy with every bite!!
+The results are beyond crispy…they’re actually crunchy with every bite!
+Whenever we gobble up a batch, everyone says they can’t wait to eat them again, asap!

-All-purpose flour.
-All-purpose flour is an important part of the breading process, so don’t skip it!
+• All-purpose flour – Flour is an important part of the breading process, so don’t skip it!
 It helps the coating to adhere.
-Substitute with gluten-free flour or almond flour but remember that the coating does include gluten in the panko.
+Substitute with gluten-free flour or almond flour if needed.

-Eggs.
-Eggs help the breading adhere in a standard breading process of flour-egg-breading.
+• Eggs – These help the breading adhere in a standard breading process of flour+egg+breading.

-Panko and cornmeal.
-Bear Creek brilliantly uses a combination of panko and cornmeal, which creates a crunchier exterior compared to regular breadcrumbs.
-Italian breadcrumbs or plain breadcrumbs will work, if you don’t have panko.
+• Panko breadcrumbs and cornmeal – Bear Creek brilliantly uses a combination of panko and cornmeal, which creates a crunchier exterior compared to regular breadcrumbs.
+Italian breadcrumbs or plain breadcrumbs will work if you don’t have panko (but do try to grab some!).
+Substitute with gluten-free panko if needed.

-Oil for frying (or vegetable oil/canola oil for a high smoke point).
-For a pan sauté like my recipe calls for, you can use your favorite oil.
-My go-to here is avocado oil or a combo of avocado oil and expeller pressed organic canola, grapeseed, or safflower oil.
+• Oil for frying (or vegetable oil/canola oil for a high smoke point) – For a pan sauté like my recipe calls for, you can use your favorite oil.
+My go-to here is avocado oil or a combo of avocado oil and expeller-pressed organic canola, grapeseed, or safflower oil.
+Ghee also works for frying, but because we need plenty of it, I opt for oil.

 Crispy Frying Expert Tips

 • Dredge well!: Dredge each zucchini piece well in flour, dip into egg wash, and then coat thoroughly with breadcrumb mixture.
 Press gently to help the coating adhere.
 You can work with more than one piece at a time, say two or three, but too many will create a mess of the breading.
-Also, with the flour and the breadcrumb mixture, it’s important to tap off the excess and it can be difficult to do if the bowls are overloaded with zucchini pieces.
+Also, with the flour mixture, it’s important to tap off the excess, and it can be difficult to do if the bowls are overloaded with zucchini pieces.

-• Fry in a Single Layer: Fry zucchini in small batches to avoid overcrowding the pan–this allows for even cooking and that thing we are after: crispiness!
+• Fry in a Single Layer: Fry zucchini in small batches to avoid overcrowding the pan–this allows for even cooking and that special something we are after: crispiness!

 • Monitor Oil Temperature: Keep the oil hot but not smoking.
-If frying in a pan, use a frying thermometer if needed to maintain high heat of 360 – 375°F, which helps in creating a crispy crust.
+If frying in a pan, use a frying thermometer if needed to maintain a high heat of 360-375°F, which helps in creating a crispy crust.

 Air Fryer Fried Zucchini

 To air fry zucchini, arrange the coated zucchini fries in the fryer basket, coat them with cooking spray, and air fry at 400°F for 7-9 minutes.
 Fry time will vary based on your model and the size of your zucchini pieces.
-Check early and look for al dente pieces, not soft.
+Check early and look to finish with al dente pieces, not soft.

 Serving Ideas

-Store any leftover zucchini sticks in an airtight container in the refrigerator.
-Reheat in the oven or air fryer briefly for best results to maintain their crispiness.
+Store any leftover zucchini sticks in an airtight container in the refrigerator for up to 2-3 days.
+Reheat in the oven or air fryer briefly for the best results to maintain their crispiness.

 Tap the stars to rate this recipe!